Major League Baseball Players Alumni Association Board:

 Jim Hannan, Chairman

-Fred Valentine, Vice President and Secretary
+Fred Valentine, Vice Chairman and Secretary/Treasurer

 Joseph Garagiola Jr.